Whenever the goal is weight loss, the term “slow” is usually not involved.

 The more body fat you have, the quicker you will be able to lose it without sacrificing lean mass and the less body fat you have the slower you will need to go to preserve lean mass.

-Shifting our mindsets towards a realistic and appropriate time-frame of weight loss and developing healthy habits for long-term sustainability are two important keys to successful weight loss/maintenance.
+Shifting our mindsets towards a realistic and appropriate time-frame of weight loss and developing healthy habits for long-term sustainability are two important keys to successful weight loss and/or weight loss maintenance.